Decoupling the "What" and "Where" With Polar Coordinate Positional Embeddings: Background

 \muk{\mu_{k_{sc}}} \muq{\mu_{q_{tc}}} \thk{\phi_{k_{sc}}} \thq{\phi_{q_{tc}}} \rhk{\bm{R}(\thk)} \rhq{\bm{R}(\thq)} Our perspective on RoPE begins by re-expressing the key and query components from Cartesian to polar coordinates, $\bm{k}_{sc} \Leftrightarrow (\muk, \thk)$ and $\bm{q}_{tc} \Leftrightarrow (\muq, \thq)$, where

-With this notation, we can compose the rotations and write the attention score as
+With this notation, we can compose the rotations and write the attention score as:

-This algebra makes clear that each two-element component of the embedding is transformed into a single magnitude and also introduces, via $\thq$ and $\thk$, an adjustment to the relative position (phase) that yields the maximal response.
+This algebra makes clear that each two-element component of the embedding is transformed into a single magnitude and also introduces, via $\thq$ and $\thk$, an adjustment to the relative position (phase) that yields the maximal response (for a complete derivation refer to \Cref{app: rope-polar-derivation}).
 Thus, both the key and the query confound information about the presence or absence of features (the `what') and relative positions (the `where').
 Our hypothesis is that we can improve model performance by disentangling these two distinct sorts of information, specifically by removing the interaction term $\thk-\thq$.